Zeriuno/gpg-tutorial/gpg.md

     possible.
 See the [warning above](#Shred) for more details on how to do this.

-### Encrypting Files
+### Cifrare dei documenti

-GPG is not just for e-mail!
-You may want to use it to protect your sensitive files also.
+GPG non funziona solo con le e-pistole!
+Volendo, puoi usarlo anche per proteggere i tuoi documenti importanti.
 Encrypting your files is just about like encrypting an e-mail.
 The simplest command line is:

 `gpg --encrypt filename`{.input}